lambley/job-search-backend/README.md

 - Bull - a Node library that implements a fast and robust queue system based on Redis
 - Adzuna API - a search engine for job ads used by over 10 million visitors per month that aims to list every job, everywhere
 - [Natural](https://naturalnode.github.io/natural/) - a general natural language facility for nodejs.
 Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, string similarity, and some inflections are currently supported
+- Node-cache - a simple in-memory caching module for node.js for caching objects based on key-value pairs (used to cache Adzuna API responses and reduce API calls)
 - Jest - a delightful JavaScript Testing Framework with a focus on simplicity

 ## Installation